paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-12-22-redesigning_24_ways.md

 summary: The tail end of this year has been rather hectic.
 If moving house and changing jobs weren’t enough to be getting on with, I was also busy redesigning 24 ways.
 image: /images/2013/12/redesigning_24_ways/website.png
 category:
+- 24 ways
-- design
+- Design
-- web
+- Web
 tags:
 - featured
-- project:24_ways
 ---
 {% render 'figure' with '/images/2013/12/redesigning_24_ways/website.png'
   caption: '24 ways viewed on an iPad mini.'